sbaransi/react-115/readme.md

 1. Support showing all the hidden columns - clear the hidden column state
 2. Support cleaning the LS as well

+3. Support new button for pagination only with Limit without offset